With the election of Boris Johnson and the prospect of Brexit becoming inevitable, we formulated a Brexit Busting plan.

 Where to Source an Overland Truck

 There are surprisingly many options.
-Here are a dozen of the options that we investigated:
+Here is a baker’s dozen of the options that we investigated:

 - Dekker bv – Amsterdam, The Netherlands